bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_4.md

 Hint 3: To find the left-most or right-most x-coordinate of a tagged object, you can use the `utilities.get_left` and `utilites.get_right` functions.

+Hint 4: If you need to find the WIDTH of your object...get this...there's a function called `utilities.get_width`.
+Now why might that be useful...(see Hint 5).

-Hint 4: In order to "reset" each creature once they go off the screen, you can still use `update_position`.
+Hint 5: In order to "reset" each creature once they go off the screen, you can still use `update_position`.
 The screen is 1000 pixels wide.

-Hint 5: If you find only PART(s) of your creature moving but not others, it means you missed tagging one of the shapes in Part 2.
+Hint 6: If you find only PART(s) of your creature moving but not others, it means you missed tagging one of the shapes in Part 2.
 Double check you've tagged all those shapes!

 ### Optional enhancements
 The more you practice, the better you'll get!